 Introduction In the world of landlord and tenant law, a fundamental issue that often arises is the requirement for a Section 48 notice.
 This statutory notice, mandated under the Landlord and Tenant Act 1987, plays a crucial role in ensuring that tenants know where they can serve legal notices on their landlord.
 But more significantly, […]

-Understanding the Changes to Rent Repayment Orders Under the Renters’ Reform Bill: What You Need to Know The UK government has been working on significant changes in the private rental sector, aiming to provide renters with greater security and improve housing standards.
-A cornerstone of these changes is the Renters’ Reform Bill, which proposes substantial […]
+Changes to Rent Repayment Orders Under the Renters’ Reform Bill: What You Need to Know The UK government has been working on significant changes in the private rental sector, aiming to provide renters with greater security and improve housing standards.
+A cornerstone of these changes is the Renters’ Reform Bill, which proposes substantial updates, including […]

 Mortgage Arrears – How to Avoid Repossession Whether you a property owner, living in your property, or a landlord, many properties are purchased by obtaining a mortgage or buy-to-let mortgage.
 The property will be registered with HM Land Registry as belonging to the purchaser, but the lender will have a charge against the property.
 If […]